 Correspondence, clippings and reports about the University of Alabama collected by this alumnus and trustee of the institution.

 Collection contains letters to Ora Ferguson in Louisville, Kentucky, from her husband Clarence and nephew William Peyton.
-Clarence writes home while in Miami, Florida.
-Two of the letters are from her nephew in Syria.
-He writes to her about the situation in Jerusalem and other parts of the Middle East.
+Clarence wrote home while on a trip to Miami, Florida, in 1929.
+Peyton wrote letters while attending college in Syria and travelling in the Middle East.

 Three scrapbooks of this Tuscaloosa, Alabama, garden club, covering the years, 1958-1967.